Original (2013) PS4 Review review

 Design

-One year out and Sony hasn't made any tweaks, fixes, or modifications to the PS4's initial design.
+The PS4 has been put for a few years now, and is reaching the end of its life cycle, so Sony hasn't made any tweaks, fixes, or modifications to the PS4's initial design.
 That said, Nyko and Power A have come along to offer additional products like intercoolers, clip-on charging stations and even external hard drives, but Sony's rock-solid design has stood the earliest test of time.
-Here's what we said about the design one year ago:
+Here's what we said about the design a few years ago:

 One look at the PS4 and you know you're seeing Sony hardware.
 It's slim, sleek and jet black, roughly the size of a second generation PS3.
 The full measurements are 275 x 53 x 305 mm.
 It's a bit more compact than an Xbox One, which is longer and taller at 274 x 79 x 333 mm.